 The combination of a Pisces lunar eclipse (collective dissolution) with a Uranus-in-Gemini square (sudden information disruption) describes a specific kind of event with precision: viral information that reveals or accelerates the failure of an institutional system.
 Whether the institution is governmental, religious, financial, or technological depends on which natal charts the eclipse activates — but the pattern is unmistakable.

-Eclipse activations don’t arrive only on the day of the eclipse.
-They unfold over six to twelve months following.
-The themes set in motion on August 28, 2026 will continue to develop through the spring of 2027 — coinciding with the next eclipse season (Aquarius-Leo, February 6 and March 3, 2027) which begins the next chapter.
+Eclipse activations do not arrive only on the day.
+They unfold over six to twelve months.
+Themes set in motion on August 28, 2026 continue developing through spring 2027, meeting the next eclipse season on the Aquarius-Leo axis in February 2027, which opens the following chapter.

 The blood moon rises.
 The systems quietly failing get their loud moment.
 And the eclipse season of 2026 closes the way it began: with the question of what holds together, and what does not.